linux-surface/intel-precise-touch/README.md

 ### Working
 * Stylus input, including tild (tested on SB2, should work on other devices)
+* Single touch input (again, tested on SB2, should work on other devices)

 ### Not working
 * Finger touch input